Conformance Test Suite

 UPLC (Plutus)

 Status: 100% passing.
-The skip list is empty as of v1.7.0.
+The skip list (crates/dugite-uplc/tests/conformance_skip.txt) has been empty since v1.7.0 — it currently contains only comments.
+The build script fails loudly if a skip entry names a directory that is not in the downloaded corpus, so a stale entry cannot silently hide a fix.
 The harness covers normalisation by evaluation (NbE) readback, per-builtin cost model wiring, CIP-122 bit ordering, BLS LE scalar handling with null augmentation, and BIP-340 verify_raw semantics (not the SHA-256-wrapped verify).

 Replay locally: